OUR APPROACH

 Contribute to Environmental Sustainability in Healthcare

-Through the propagation and promotion of sustainable healthcare practices through on-ground awareness campaigns for pharmacy owners and their staff on appropriate methods for waste segregation.
+Through the propagation and promotion of responsible healthcare practices through on-ground awareness campaigns for pharmacy owners and their staff on appropriate methods for waste segregation.

 Surveys being conducted at the pharmacies